365businessdev/docs/_i18n/en-US/_docs/365-business-print-agent/printer-configuration.md

 ## Next steps

-At this point, you are ready to print jobs with 365 business Print Agent by manually selecting the Printer Configuration in Report Request Page.
+At this point, you are ready to print with 365 business Print Agent by manually selecting the Printer Configuration in Report Request Page.

 ![Request Page Printer Selection](/assets/images/365-business-print-agent/7b40a7721875b4237ff74101d0c7aaafeca27c3b8155c8f22fbf6aced188a5c0.png)